GlobedGD/globed2/server/readme.md

 globed-game-server.exe 0.0.0.0:41001
 ```

+To connect to your server, you want to use the Direct Connection option inside the server switcher in-game.

-Keep in mind that this makes the configuration very limited (for example you can't blacklist/whitelist users anymore) and disables any kind of player authentication.
+Keep in mind that a standalone server makes the configuration very limited (for example you can't blacklist/whitelist users anymore) and disables any kind of player authentication.

+### Bridged

-To start the game server and bridge it together with an active central server
-you must use the password from the `game_server_password` option in the central server configuration.
+To start the game server and bridge it together with an active central server you must use the password from the `game_server_password` option in the central server configuration.
 Then, you have 2 options whenever you start the server:

 ```sh
 globed-game-server.exe 0.0.0.0:41001 http://127.0.0.1:41000 password